projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    Tip: When you are booting your target, you'll see an option (quickly) to enter the BIOS configuration editor, typically by pressing :kbd:`F2` during the boot and before the GRUB menu (or Ubuntu login screen) appears.
+If you are not quick enough, you can reboot the system to try again.

 #.
 Configure these BIOS settings: